 One common underlying health condition that may explain your period blood clots is the presence of uterine fibroids.
-Fibroids are non-cancerous growths that develop within your uterus.
+Fibroids are non-cancerous growths that develop within or on your uterus.
 An estimated 70 to 80 percent of women develop fibroids by age 50.

 Uterine fibroids vary in type, size, and number.
 Additionally, they can cause a range of uncomfortable symptoms such as:

 - Heavy or prolonged menstruation lasting more than 10 days